minhhieple97/shortlink/README.md

 ## 🌟 Overview

-A next-generation URL shortener engineered for enterprise performance and security.
-Built with cutting-edge asynchronous processing architecture and AI-powered threat detection, CorgiLink delivers lightning-fast URL transformation while ensuring maximum security for your links and users.
+A next-generation URL shortener and biolink platform engineered for enterprise performance and security.
+Built with cutting-edge asynchronous processing architecture and AI-powered threat detection, CorgiLink delivers lightning-fast URL transformation and beautiful personal landing pages while ensuring maximum security for your links and users.

 **🚀 Experience blazing-fast performance with intelligent security at [https://corgi-link.vercel.app](https://corgi-link.vercel.app/)**